 ERP, or Exposure and Response Prevention therapy, is a type of cognitive-behavioral therapy (CBT) commonly used to treat anxiety disorders, particularly obsessive-compulsive disorder (OCD).
 In ERP therapy, you are gradually exposed to feared situations or thoughts (exposure) and then are encouraged to resist the accompanying compulsion or ritual (response prevention).
 This process helps you learn to manage your anxiety without relying on your usual compulsive behaviors.
 ERP techniques have lasting and deep effects.
+At the end of this post are exposure and response prevention examples that may help you see what the treatment would be like, but feel free to contact me to go over your specific concerns.

 Exposure and Relapse Prevention Therapy Overview